© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Central Cairn on Pen Plynlimon-Fawr is a scheduled monument protected by Cadw under reference CD037.
 View the official record →

-Central Cairn on Pen Plynlimon-Fawr is a round cairn situated on high ground in Ceredigion, Wales, dating to the prehistoric period.
+Central Cairn on Pen Plynlimon-Fawr is a prehistoric round cairn located on the high moorland of Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD037.

 Central Cairn on Pen Plynlimon-Fawr dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Central Cairn on Pen Plynlimon-Fawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD037.